ajnafa/ajnafa-website/content/authors/admin/_index.md

 - Visitors
 ---

 I am a Doctoral Candidate in the [Department of Political Science](https://politicalscience.unt.edu/) at the [University of North Texas](https://www.unt.edu/).
 My current research is focused on the intersection of women in politics and political behavior with a particular emphasis on how descriptive representation influences individual attitudes and institutions.
 I apply Bayesian statistics and predictive modeling to examine the causes and consequences of gender-based inclusion across a wide range of contexts and have a general interest in the development and application of Bayesian inference in the social sciences.
-My teaching interests center around comparative political institutions and behavior, women in politics, and quantitative political methodology.
+My teaching interests center around comparative political institutions and behavior, women in politics, quantitative political methodology, and scientific programming.